 SHAKES: (Available through our office).
-Start shakes on the second day after surgery, usually 24 hours after Stage 1.
+Start shakes on the day after surgery, usually 24 hours after Stage 1.
 Start while still in the hospital and then go home during this stage.

-DIET: 3-4 small meals per day consisting of a packet of meal replacement shakes or drinks (available through our office) mixed with 8 ounces of water.
+DIET: 3-4 small meals per day consisting of a packet of protein shakes or drinks (available through our office) mixed with 8 ounces of water.
 Drink slowly (sip) over a 45-minute to 1-hour period.
 Try to space meals 4-5 hours apart.
-Between meals you can sip on water or water with Crystal Light or flavored water.
-If you get a hospital tray with anything other than the abovementioned food, DO NOT EAT IT!!!!!
+Between meals you can sip on water or water with Crystal Light, flavored water, sugar-free Jell-O or popsicles, broth or herbal tea.

-GOAL: 64 ounces of water/liquid daily, and 45-60 grams of protein daily.
+GOAL: 64 ounces of water/liquid daily.
+This includes liquids from the protein shakes.
+45-60 grams of protein daily.